thecountrox/dotfiles/README.md

 # Installation
 If u wanna use em the lazy way ,
 1) copy em to /opt/
-2) rename em like dwm-distrotube-git dwmblocks-distrotube-git st-distrotube-git dmenu-distrotube-git
+~~2) rename em like dwm-distrotube-git dwmblocks-distrotube-git st-distrotube-git dmenu-distrotube-git ~~ step 2 not needed anymore
 3) then cd into each one of em and run "sudo make clean install".